-- Capture students' work through film or photography for assessment purposes. - Using all of the information gathered about these two characters, ask the students to come up with an action/sign name or a gesture to demonstrate the type of person they are. - You could challenge your students to come up with a sound to accompany the action or you could give them one of the quotes to use instead of or as well as. - Invite your class into a circle and ask them to do their action when you say the character name. - Ask them to look out for things that they really like about other people's actions.
-Hear some of these. - Now ask two pupils to move into the circle as Henry V and Bardolph and get them to interact with one another. - Move past one another, around each other in circles, give them a prop/costume/chair and see how they use it.
+- o Capture students' work through film or photography for assessment purposes. - Using all of the information gathered about these two characters, ask the students to come up with an action/sign name or a gesture to demonstrate the type of person they are. - You could challenge your students to come up with a sound to accompany the action or you could give them one of the quotes to use instead of or as well as. - Invite your class into a circle and ask them to do their action when you say the character name. - Ask them to look out for things that they really like about other people's actions.
+Hear some of these. - Now ask two pupils to move into the circle as Macbeth and Lady Macbeth and get them to interact with one another.

-- Ask them to use the sounds/quote and use these to communicate with one another too.
-How can they change the way they say the line/deliver the sound? - Now give them the scenario 'Bardolph has committed a crime, King Henry must punish him'.
+- Move past one another, around each other in circles, give them a prop/costume/chair and see how they use it. - Ask them to use the sounds/quote and use these to communicate with one another too.
+How can they change the way they say the line/deliver the sound? - Now give them the scenario 'Macbeth must do as his wife says, otherwise he will be seen as a coward and she might not love him anymore.
 Using only their actions and sounds, how do they interact now?
-Experiment with a few other scenarios from earlier in the play and set them off in pairs to try them out. - Spotlight a few to show and discuss what they liked as a class. - Ask if Henry V and Bardolph have stood up for what they believe in.
-Do we know?
-What have they done/not done to show this?
+Experiment with a few other scenarios from earlier in the play and set them off in pairs to try them out. - Spotlight a few to show and discuss what they liked as a class. - Ask if they think Macbeth is doing this for himself or for other reasons.
+Does he really want to kill the King?
+Why does he want to become King?
+Would he have done this, if the witches hadn't mentioned it to him?